Trev241/meowsic/SPEC.md

 - allow entry of a YouTube URL as an alternative source input,
 - require explicit user action before fetching from YouTube,
 - allow fetching a licensed public meow sample when none is supplied,
+- expose cat-register sliders with plain-language notes,
+- return the rendered WAV to an in-browser audio player,
+- return the rendered WAV as a downloadable file,
 - call the same high-level Python API as external callers,
 - show progress/status,
 - show clear errors,